txrx0101/dodao-docusaurus/docs/community-programs/tester-program.md

     Software Development
     Blockchain Development
     Technical Writing
-    Impact on devopsdaos growth
+    Impact on Dodaos growth
     Exchange of experiences with like-minded people

-Apply here to become a dApp Tester of Devopsdao
+Apply here to become a dApp Tester of Dodao
-What is the Devopsdao dApp Testing Program about?
+What is the Dodao dApp Testing Program about?

-Become a Devopsdao Tester
+Become a Dodao Tester

-Apply to become a Devopsdao dApp Tester.
+Apply to become a Dodao dApp Tester.
 Fill out the Form to start the process now.

 Onboarding of our Testers